DanielUgoAli/Ruby-A-Simple-Chatbot/README.md

 ## Overview

-This is a basic chatbot named ruby and is a basic demonstration on the fundamentals of Natural Language Processing.
+This is a basic chatbot named Ruby and is a basic demonstration on the fundamentals of Natural Language Processing.
-This repository contains the source code for Ruby, which can be easily run and tested on your local machine.
+This repository contains the source code for the chatbot, which can be easily run and tested on your local machine.

 ## Things to know